 Using a five-degree scale (1 to 5), which lists criteria and thresholds for action, each TSO will have to act accordingly.
-Each TSO is required to inform the relevant ReCo Team if the causes or consequences of incidents are covered by the criteria and are within the threshold range.
+Each TSO is required to inform the ReCo Team Europe if the causes or consequences of incidents are covered by the criteria and are within the threshold range.